 I am a history teacher, and use games and role-play exercises on a regular basis in the classroom.

 I now have a fairly massive collection of board wargames and Euro-style games.
 All my family (wife and four kids) play Euros regularly.
-My son Lawrence is a fairly committed wargame player.
+My son Lawrence is an occasional wargame player.
 My deepest liking is for long and engrossing historical or quasi-historical multiplayer games, but the practicality of finding opponents with the necessary commitment limits my actual indulgence of this.
-I seem to be playing less 2 player wargames than in my 20s and 30s, but have to grudgingly admit that CDGs such as "Paths of Glory" probably now score above old-style hex and counter games.
+I seem to be playing less 2 player wargames than in my 20s and 30s.
+I have to grudgingly admit that CDGs such as "Paths of Glory" probably now score above old-style hex and counter games.

 Sufferer of Variants Disease.